yodaos-project/yoda-book/en/yodaos-source/system/compile-run.md

 ### Customizing systems and applications

-YodaOS is based on the openwrt build system, so you need to understand the optimized directory structure.
+YODAOS is based on the openwrt build system, so you need to understand the optimized directory structure.

 #### OpenWrt Directory Structure